Hyperbaric Oxygen And Hyperoxygenation

 Oxygen consumption is a rate at which oxygen is dissolved from the blood and plasma for use by the tissues.
 Our body tissues at rest usually consume 5-6 mL of oxygen per deciliter of blood.
 The image below illustrates haemoglobin binding process.

-The role of blood plasma as the oxygen carrier under the normal (normobaric) atmospheric pressure is quite minor and tissues oxygenation mainly depends on a binding capacity of haemoglobin.
+As we see, the role of blood plasma as the oxygen carrier under the normal (normobaric) atmospheric pressure is quite minor and tissues oxygenation mainly depends on an idividual binding capacity of haemoglobin.

 Here is a healthy tissue oxygenation under normal atmospheric pressure: